Skip to main content

 Before you begin, ensure you have completed the following:

-Repository Creation: You must create a repository (e.g., on GitHub, GitLab, or any other Git platform) to store your Kubernetes manifest files and/or Helm charts.
+1. Repository Creation: Create a repository (e.g., on GitHub, GitLab, or any other Git platform) to store your Kubernetes manifest files and/or Helm charts.
 This repository will be used by Fractal Cloud to deploy your workload.

-Container Image: You are responsible for building and pushing your container image to a container registry of your choice (e.g., Docker Hub, Google Container Registry, Amazon ECR, Azure Container Registry).
-Ensure the image is accessible from your Kubernetes cluster.
-You will reference this image in your Kubernetes manifests or Helm charts.
+2. Container Image: Build and push your container image to a registry of your choice (Docker Hub, GCP, AWS ECR, Azure Container Registry, etc.).
+Ensure your Kubernetes cluster can access this image.
+You will reference this image in your manifests or Helm charts.

 var automaton = Automaton.getInstance();